neysap/CIT594-Design/README.md

 What This Project Does

-This program reads tweet data (either from a .json or .txt file), figures out if each tweet is about the flu, matches it to a U.S. state based on its coordinates, and then counts how many flu-related tweets came from each state.
-It also creates a log file that lists each flu tweet along with the state it was matched to.
+This program reads tweet data (either from a .json or .txt file), determines if a tweet is flu-related, matches it to a U.S. state based on its location, and counts how many flu-related tweets came from each state.
+It also logs all flu tweets with their corresponding state to a log file.

-How It Works (Behind the Scenes)
+How It Works

-The project is broken up into small, focused classes that each handle one job:

-Tweet Parsers: Read tweet data from different formats (JSON or text) and convert them into a standard format.
+The app is modular and organized into clearly defined classes:

+Tweet Parsers – Load tweets from JSON or TXT formats into objects.

-State Reader: Reads the CSV file of U.S. state center coordinates.
+State Reader – Parses a CSV of state center coordinates.

-Location Mapper: Figures out which state a tweet belongs to based on its latitude/longitude.

-Flu Detector: Uses a regex to check if a tweet mentions the word “flu” or “#flu”.

-Flu Analyzer: Counts how many flu tweets are mapped to each state.
+Location Mapper – Matches tweets to their nearest state based on latitude and longitude.

+Flu Detector – Detects flu-related tweets using regular expressions.

+Analyzer – Tallies up flu tweet counts per state.

-Logger: Saves flu tweets to a .log file for future reference.
+Logger – Writes matched flu tweets to a log file.

-Console Output: Prints the final results to the terminal in alphabetical order by state.

-Everything is tied together in the Main class, which takes 3 command-line arguments: the tweet file, the state file, and the log file.
+ConsolePrinter – Outputs sorted flu counts to the terminal.

+All functionality is controlled via the Main class using command-line arguments.

 Sample Output
-Arkansas: 1
 California: 1
 Florida: 1
 Louisiana: 2